Survata/survata-ios-demo-app/README.md

             }
         }
     }
 ```

+#### Explaining contentName
+The contentName property is optional.
+It enforces that there is one survey per respondent per contentName.
+For example, if using a survey to unlock a level in a game or an e-book, it allows the publisher to offload enforcing that unlocking to be permanent onto us.

+For example, if there's a game and there's a level 7.
+If a person playing the game has already earned the survey for level 7, if they request a survey for level 7 again, it shows that they already earned it.

+If you're not doing something like unlocking a level, you don't need to use contentName.
+If you want to limit for example, one survey per day, you could use something as the date for the contentName.

+### Step 3

 As you can probably tell, I created a Settings.swift file to store my information.
 This is part of it.
 ```swift
 struct Settings {